gabriele-andolina/summer-of-code-hackathon/README.md

 -   [Balsamiq](https://balsamiq.com/)
     -   Balsamiq was used to create the wireframes during the design process.
 -   [Google Fonts](https://fonts.google.com/)

-    -   Google fonts were used to import the **"Add Fonts"** font into the style.css file which is used on all pages throughout the project.
+    -   Google fonts were used to import the **"Oswald"** font into the style.css file which is used on all pages throughout the project.

 -   [GitHub](https://github.com/)
     -   GitHub was used to store the project's code after being pushed from Git.
 # 4. Testing